matthew-e-brown/resume/README.md

   work on other browsers, but it's what I test on and optimize for.
 - Make sure to use Google Chrome's "Save as PDF" option in the print dialogue, not "Microsoft Print to PDF".
-- Make sure that the "Background graphics" is enabled, otherwise the font-color on the `h3`s won't come through properly.
+- Make sure that the "Background graphics" is enabled, otherwise the font-colors won't come through properly.
 - Everything else, like margins, can be left as "Default," since the `@print` CSS will handle that.